UPDATED: MAY 05, 2023 | 1 MIN READ

 Do I have to have collision car insurance coverage?

 Unless you have a loan for or lease your car, you do not have to have it as part of your car insurance policy.
 However, if you do not have collision coverage, you have to pay to repair damage to your car if it is in an accident.

 What’s the difference between collision car insurance and comprehensive coverage?

-Comprehensive coverage is another type of car insurance that is not required by the state but is often required by a lienholder.
+Comprehensive coverage is another type of car insurance not required by the state but often by a lienholder.
 Unlike collision car insurance, comprehensive insurance covers vehicle damage that wasn’t caused during an accident.
 This coverage includes damage that was caused by:

 - Natural disasters

 - Falling objects like trees or construction debris